lefoy/cyanide-theme/README.md

 ![Sidebar folder icons](http://i.imgur.com/Ov5hnv2.png)

 You can change the sidebar folder icons to use the one from the Afterglow theme.
-Just add the setting inside your setting file `Sublime Text -> Preferences -> Settings - User`.
+Just add this setting inside your setting file `Sublime Text -> Preferences -> Settings - User`.

 ```
 "afterglow_folder_icons": true